annaleeswitek/Chronos/README.md

 Follow along with the workshop to make your own!
 This canonical version can serve as a reference, or a starting point all on its own.

+# PARKING LOT

+Why do we not have to import Sequelize in our api files when we are still using, for example, `.findAll`?

 ## Setup

 To use this boilerplate, you'll need to take the following steps: